mdjkenna/GraphStateMachine/README.md

  */
 ```

-You can see above that since cycles are being skipped when using the `RetrogradeAcyclic` traversal type the graph state machine takes a different path through the graph.
+You can see above that cycles are being skipped when using `RetrogradeAcyclic` and a different path through the graph is taken.
 Note the end state of 5 is reached, with no more available states as a result of ignoring cycles (going to 8 from 5 here would cause a cycle).
 The graph discussed in this section can be constructed using the graph state machine builder DSL in the below snippet: